This driver allows BPQ32 applications to make and receive Pactor calls using the SCS PTC range of Controllers.

 PORT ID=Pactor Link TYPE=EXTERNAL IOADDR=1; COM Port Address (Note this is in hex, so for COM20 enter 14 SPEED=19200; COM Port Speed DLLNAME=SCSPactor.DLL INTERLOCK=n; ; Optional - set if you have two ports sharing the same radio. ; Set the same Interlock value on both ports.
 CONFIG ; Driver-Specific Configuration APPL RMS ; Autoconnect to BPQ32 RMS Application RIGCONTROL COM2 19200 ICOM IC700 70 4 14.103/U1W 14.112/U1 18.1/U1N 10.12/L1

 PSKA 140 ; PSK TX Output level.
-FSKA 100 ; TX Level for FSK modes. # If you wish to use any packet ports, you will need to set suitable ax.25 param, for example: PACKETCHANNELS 10 ; Enable Packet Ports PAC TXD 1:250 PAC TXD 2:200 ENDPORT
+FSKA 100 ; TX Level for FSK modes. # If you wish to use any packet ports, you will need to set suitable ax.25 param, for example: PACKETCHANNELS 10 ; Enable Packet Ports PAC TXD 1:250 PAC TXD 2:200 # if you are using a Dragon, uncomment the following # DRAGON # To comply with US regulations, the Dragon will be limited to P3.
+If your administration permits P4, # also add MAXLEVEL=4 ENDPORT

-If your controller has a Rig Control Port, the driver can set up a virtual COM Port that can be used by the RigControl
+If your controller has a Rig Control Port, it can be used by the RigControl

 module for frequency control.